nfhw/tinycurrent/test_procedure.md

 * FFT rectangular window and measurements in dBV.
 * The noise floor is measured after the 1/f noise frequency range.
-* This measurement is subjected to the DSO noise, so first we measure with the tinyCurrent turned off, and then in the SHORT position
+* This measurement is subjected to the DSO noise, so first we measure with the tinyCurrent turned off, and then in the SHORT position.